 To bring the audience to your goal, you need to make sure it stands out from the rest of the page engage your visitors’ eyes and lead them to the destination.

-Much like the image, the visitor’s eyes need to be attracted to the CTA, like your eyes are attracted to the boat in the image.
+Much like the image, the visitor’s eyes need to be attracted to your pages call to action.
 This tunnel vision effect prevents your eyes from wandering and essentially forces you to always go back to the focal point which is the blue sea and boat (that I wish I was on).

-It’s called white space because the colour isn’t important.
-White space allows your eyes to breathe between the text and placing the all-important CTA in that white space helps it stand out from the text and help focuses your eyes.
+It’s called white space because the colour isn’t always important.
+White space allows your eyes to breathe between the text and by placing the all-important CTA in that white space helps it stand out from the text to focus your eyes.

 On a webpage, the fold is the initial and first thing that you see on the screen when you enter the page.
 The theory about placing important information ‘above the fold’ comes from the days of newspapers where they place their headline stories on the front page to grab attention.

 In modern times this isn’t the case.
 If you place a Call-to-Action too high up on the page, it’s too early for the user to decide as they haven’t read vital information to persuade them.
-Too far down the page, and they’ve lost interest.
-An ideal place is just after the fold, so you have their focus on our persuasive content, then when they start to scroll, they’ll be then introduced to the CTA.
+Too far down the page, and they’ve lost interest

-What you will get: A strategy to improve your organic search engine results.
+What you will get: A responsive website to engage your target audience.

 Call to Action buttons should also feature benefits to help make sure these visitors understand what they are getting out of signing up.
-Don’t just write “submit”, where you can use phrasing along the lines of “make my website popular” or “Increase your conversions today”.
+Don’t just write “submit”, where you can use phrasing along the lines of “Attract new leads” or “Increase your conversions today”.